tendermint/liquidity/x/liquidity/spec/01_concepts.md

 ## Escrow Process

-The liquidity module uses module account that acts as an escrow account that holds and releases the coin amount during batch execution.
+The liquidity module uses a module account that acts as an escrow account.
+The module account holds and releases the coin amount during batch execution.
 ## Fees
 ### PoolCreationFee

-The liquidity module has `PoolCreationFee` parameter that is paid upon pool creation.
-This param is defined at genesis and it can be updated via the governance proposal.
-The purpose of this fee is to prevent from creating useless pools and making limitless transactions.
-This fee goes to community fund.
+The liquidity module `PoolCreationFee` parameter is paid upon pool creation.
+This param is defined at genesis and can be updated by using the governance proposal.
+The purpose of this fee is to prevent users from creating useless pools and making limitless transactions.
+The funds from this fee go to the community fund.
 ### WithdrawalFeeRate

 The liquidity module has `WithdrawFeeRate` parameter that is paid upon withdrawal.
 This param is defined at genesis and it can be updated via the governance proposal.
 The purpose of this fee is to prevent from making limitless withdrawals.